mtask/CollectiFOR/README.md

 ![](imgs/collectifor.png)
 # CollectiFOR | DFIR Triage Tool

-CollectiFOR is a digital forensics and incident response (DFIR) triage tool to collect and analyze system and network artifacts from Linux based target machines.
+CollectiFOR is a digital forensics and incident response (DFIR) toolkit to collect and analyze system and network artifacts from Linux based target machines.
 Supports file collection, disk acquisition, memory acquisition, network capture, checksum calculation, and analysis of indicators of compromise.

 This repository is splitted in two main sections:

 **collect/**:

-* The main collect binary
+* The main collect binary for triage collection and full disk captures.
 * Other tools to support the data acquisition process.

 See [collect/README.md](https://github.com/mtask/CollectiFOR/tree/main/collect/README.md)